tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 5 + 6 - Inverse Kinematics.md

 ![](Attachments/Pasted%20image%2020231117205617.png)

 ### Actuator Space, Joint Space, and Cartesian Space
-The position of all the links of a manipulator of n degrees of freedom can be specified with a set of n joint variables. ( the n×1 joint vector)
+The position of all the links of a manipulator of n degrees of freedom can be specified with a set of n joint variables (n×1 joint vector).
+The space of all such joint vectors is referred to as **joint space.**
+*If a robotic manipulator has 5 joints, then the join space will have 5 variables.*

+**Cartesian space:** is the space that contains the Cartesian variables where the end-effector can travel through within the workspace.

+For a planar robot, the Cartesian space will have 3 variables (Dx, Dy, Rz).
+For a full 3D robot, the Cartesian space will have 6 variables (Dx, Dy, Dz, Rx, Ry, Rz), which is the maximum number of Cartesian space variables.
 # Conceptual Info
 ---